Contact Nutrition Services & Diabetes

 Diabetes Self Management Education

-Heywood Hospital Diabetes Education Program is certified by the American Association of Diabetes Educators (AADE).
-The program offers the most qualified educational services to patients in the surrounding area with its dual certification.
+Heywood Hospital's Diabetes Education Program is taught by Jeanine Lore, BSN, RN, CDE, Diabetes Care and Education Specialist.
+The Program is certified by the Association of Diabetes Care & Education Specialists (ADCES), and offers the most qualified educational services to patients in the surrounding area with its dual certification.

 Johns Hopkins Diabetes Guide